Financial planning tools and services to put you on the path to the future you want

-The last decade has been tough for retirees and those nearing retirement, says Gary Foreman, founder of The Dollar Stretcher.
+The decade between has been tough for retirees and those nearing retirement, says Gary Foreman, founder of The Dollar Stretcher.

 “So many had counted on cashing out the equity in their homes to help fund retirement,” he says.
 “The crash of 2008 not only ended that dream, but also wiped out much of their IRA and 401k investments.”